-The University offers an online transitional Doctor of Physical Therapy (D.P.T).
+The University offers an online Doctor of Physical Therapy (D.P.T).
 The program is open to all master's-educated physical therapists (i.e., those who hold an M.P.T.).
-For general information about the D.P.T. degree, see page xxx.
-Further information about the transitional D.P.T. program is available in the Graduate School Catalog.
+For general information about the D.P.T. degree, see page 297.
+Further information is available in the Graduate Studies Catalog.